 Whether someone orders shoes online or ships tons of industrial equipment, one common problem can happen: the freight can become lost or damaged.
-The process for finding out who is responsible for damaged freight could take months, and discovering whether freight had been stolen or lost on route can be difficult.
-Shippers will never be able prevent all instances of lost or stolen cargo, but they can at least ensure that they are compensated for their loss and informed on the details to try and prevent future instances.
+As these different shipments travel across the world, they inevitably face the risk of being damaged or lost along the way.
+A package that travels on a long route has an increased chance of getting damaged or lost.
+Carriers and manufacturers do whatever they can to reduce the possibility of damaged or lost parcels, but sometimes it’s difficult to avoid because of human error.
+Determining who is responsible for damaged freight could take months, and discovering whether cargo had been stolen or lost can be difficult.
+Shippers will never be able to prevent all instances of lost or stolen cargo, but they can at least ensure that they are compensated for their loss and informed of the details to try and prevent future instances.

-What is the most important rule of receiving freight?
-Do not sign the Bill of Lading before checking your load for damage, concealed damage or missing parts.
+What is the most crucial rule of receiving freight?
+Do not sign the Bill of Lading before checking your load for damage, concealed damage, or missing parts.

-1) Take a close look at delivered freight and inspect all details.
-Pay attention to every part or item; open crates if needed – there could be concealed damages.
-Determine what exactly is stolen, missing or damaged.
-Don’t be intimidated by the driver, who can claim he or she is in a hurry for the next route – you have a right to record all details necessary.
+Take a close look at delivered freight and inspect all the details.
+Pay attention to every part or item; open crates if needed – there could be concealed damage.
+Determine what got stolen, missing, or damaged.
+Don’t be intimidated by the driver, who can claim they are in a hurry for the following route – you have a right to record all details necessary.

-2) Write everything down and take photos, if possible.
-The more documentation, the better.
-Make notes of damages and shortages on the Bill of Lading and make sure the carrier is aware of the situation as soon as possible.
-Don’t underestimate the importance of communication and cooperation; carriers can try to salvage, re-deliver or return the freight if damage or shortage statement was passed on quickly enough.
+Write everything down and take photos, if possible.
+The more documentation you have, the better.
+Make notes of the damages and shortages on the Bill of Lading and ensure the carrier is aware of the situation as soon as possible.
+Don’t underestimate the importance of communication and cooperation; carriers can try to salvage, re-deliver, or return the freight if the damage or shortage statement gets passed on too quickly.

-3) Do not refuse a shipment and never discard damaged freight.
-If shippers get rid of the freight, they may not be paid the full freight claim amount.
-So keep all freight and packages intact if possible.
+Do not refuse a shipment and never discard damaged freight.
+If shippers get rid of the cargo, they may not get paid the total freight claim amount.
+So, keep all loads and packages intact if possible.

-4) Fill out the proper freight claim, shipping claim, cargo claim or transportation claim paperwork.
+Fill out the proper freight claim, shipping claim, cargo claim, or transportation claim paperwork.
 It is a legal request to a carrier for financial reimbursement on damaged or lost freight.
-The freight claim is created to recover costs for the shipper, but not the profit, only the difference between the original value and the damaged value.
-So, the shipper must determine a reasonable dollar amount for the claim – it is the shipper’s legal obligation to minimize the cost of claim.
+The freight claim recovers costs for the shipper but not the profit–the difference between the original value and the damaged value.
+So, the shipper must determine a reasonable dollar amount for the claim – it is the shipper’s legal obligation to minimize the cost of the claim.

 The carrier must acknowledge a claim within 30 days of initial filling.
-Concealed damages and shortages should be reported to the carrier within 10-15 days of receipt of the load.
+Concealed damages and shortages report to the carrier within 10-15 days of receipt of the load.

-5) Pay the freight bill as soon as possible.
-The shipper is still responsible for payment of goods’ transportation, even if there are damaged, lost or stolen freight.
-The claim will be processed by an insurance company.
+Pay the freight bill as soon as possible.
+The shipper is still responsible for paying for goods’ transportation, even if damaged, lost, or stolen freight.
+An insurance claim will process the claim.